mlochbaum/BQN/implementation/kclaims.md

            0.215698059 seconds time elapsed

 Dividing the stall number by total cycles gives us percentage of program time that can be attributed to L1 instruction misses.

+        l ← "J"‿"BQN"‿"BQN"‿"Python"
-        "J"‿"BQN"‿"Python" ≍˘ 100 × 56‿5.4‿25 ÷ 1_457‿241‿499
+        l ≍˘ 100 × 56‿4.5‿494‿25 ÷ 1_457‿232‿5_633‿499

-So, roughly 4%, 2%, and 5%.
+So, roughly 4%, 2 to 9%, and 5%.
 The cache miss counts are also broadly in line with these numbers.
 Note that full cache misses are pretty rare, so that most misses just hit L2 or L3 and don't suffer a large penalty.
 Also note that instruction cache misses are mostly lower than data misses, as expected.

 Don't get me wrong, I'd love to improve performance even by 2%.
 But it's not exactly world domination, is it?
-And it doesn't matter how cache-friendly K is, that's the absolute limit.
+The perf results are an upper bound for how much these programs could be sped up with better treatment of the instruction cache.
+If K is faster by more than that, it's because of other optimizations.

 For comparison, here's [ngn/k](https://codeberg.org/ngn/k) (which does aim for a small executable) running one of its unit tests—test 19 in the a20/ folder, chosen because it's the longest-running of those tests.